-After his dismissal as Trump’s chief advisor in August 2017 and as editor of Breitbart News in January 2018, it appears that Steve Bannon has burned many bridges in the United States.
+After his dismissal as Trump’s advisor and his final leave from Breitbart, it appears that Bannon had burned many bridges in his orbit.
 It may be for that reason that Bannon embarked in March 2018 on a trip through Europe, meeting prominent far-right politicians, influencers and financiers, which resulted in the plan to form a right-wing populist “supergroup” called "The Movement" within the European parliament, as he revealed in July 2018.
 Another reason could be that his objective of shifting US politics to the right has succeeded, and now he simply moved on to challenging his next tactical target on the far-right battle map, the European Union.

-Bannon started his journey through Europe on March 1, 2018 in Italy, where he set up his “de facto headquarters” just four days prior to the Italian general election on March 4, 2018.19 Although he declined to name the persons he had met in Italy, he described them “as a broad array of politicians, operatives and investors.”10 Subsequently the Italian press found out that on March 8, he had partaken in a meeting with i.a. deputy prime minister and interior minister of Italy, Matteo Salvini, and Marcello Foa, newly appointed president of the state broadcasting company RAI.11 According to La Repubblica, Foa has close relations to Swiss billionaire Tito Tettamanti, founder of the Fidinam group, specialized in international tax consulting, and the creation of offshore structures.
+After his dismissal from the White house, Bannon started to intensify his European contacts, and traveled to Italy in March 2018.
+There, he set up his “de facto headquarters” just four days prior to the Italian general election on March 4, 2018.19 Although he declined to name the persons he had met in Italy, he described them “as a broad array of politicians, operatives and investors.”20 Subsequently the Italian press found out that on March 8, he had partaken in a meeting with i.a. deputy prime minister and interior minister of Italy, Matteo Salvini, and Marcello Foa, newly appointed president of the state broadcasting company RAI.21 According to La Repubblica, Foa has close relations to Swiss billionaire Tito Tettamanti, founder of the Fidinam group, specialized in international tax consulting, and the creation of offshore structures.
 Two days before the meeting with Salvini, Bannon and Tettamenti had lunch together in Lugano, Switzerland.
 Funding could have certainly been an objective of the meeting.22

 Although there is probably no particular connection, both Bannon and Alice Weidel were formerly employed by Goldman Sachs.
 Bannon worked for the company until 1990, Weidel between 2005 and 2006.